 This is the largest keep in England, rising 113 feet from its base to the top of the four corner turrets.
 The keep is accessed through a huge forebuilding, which adds an extra set of defences for attackers to breach.
-The forebuilding originally gave access to the keep by a stair to the first floor level, and housed a chapel above a dungeon.
+The forebuilding originally gave access to the keep by a stair to the first-floor level and housed a chapel above a dungeon.

 The Siege of Rochester 1215

 The Archbishops of Canterbury continued to act as constables of Rochester Castle until 1215 when the most powerful nobles in the realm rebelled against King John.
 Archbishop Stephen Langton handed the castle over to the rebellious barons, who garrisoned the fortress against the king.
 King John raised an army and attacked Rochester.

 A concerted bombardment failed to breach the walls, so John ordered his sappers to dig a tunnel under the castle walls.
 This they did, and a section of the curtain wall collapsed.
 The rebels retreated into the central stone keep, so John ordered the mine extended.
 When the tunnel was complete the attackers used the fat from 40 pigs to fire the mine, causing a corner of the keep to collapse.
 Even then, the rebels did not surrender but retreated behind a cross-wall that divided the keep in two.
 They only surrendered when food and water ran out.

 The castle saw no further military action but remained a usable fortress until the 16th century.
 It passed into private ownership in the 17th century and was allowed to fall into disrepair.
 The corporation of Rochester bought the site in 1884 and turned the castle grounds into a public pleasure garden.